CAAC Flight 296: Prosecution of the hijackers

 On May 20, 1983, the local procuratorate of Seoul, South Korea, officially arrested the six hijackers and prosecuted them on June 1 for violating the Aircraft Navigation Safety Act.
 According to the Hague Convention, the Montreal Convention and the Korean Aircraft Navigation Safety Law, those who hijack an aircraft by means of violence or threats should be sentenced to imprisonment for an indefinite period of seven years or more, and those who kill or inflict injuries during the hijacking should be sentenced to death or indefinite imprisonment.
 However, under the request of the government of the Republic of China, the local criminal court in Seoul sentenced Zhou Changren, the principal offender, to six years on August 18, and five or four years in prison for the other hijackers.
 The Chinese side expressed dissatisfaction with this.

 On August 13, 1984, South Korea pardoned the six hijackers and sent them to Taiwan.
 Upon arriving Taipei, the six sought asylum, being hailed as "Anti-Communist Heros" and they were given financial and lifepath assistance by the Free China Relief Association.
 In July 1991, Zhuo and Jiang conducted a kidnapping due to economic difficulties.
 The hostage was killed by the duo during the kidnapping.
-Zhuo and Jiang were sentenced to the death penalty in 2000.
-On August 10, 2001, Zhuo and Jiang were executed by firing squad in Toucheng Detention Center.
+On August 10, 2001, they were executed by firing squad in Toucheng Detention Center.

 Effect on the relationship between China and South Korea

 In August 1983, an agreement was reached to allow the civilian aircraft of the People's Republic of China to pass through the flight information zone of the Republic of Korea.
-It was also the occasion to start exchanges between the Republic of Korea and the People's Republic of China in non-political areas such as physical education, culture and tourism.
+It was also the occasion that started exchanges between the Republic of Korea and the People's Republic of China in non-political areas such as sports, culture, and tourism.
 Under the influence of formal diplomatic contact, the Korean athletes first participated in the Davis Tennis Cup tournament held in February 1984.
 In March 1984, the People's Republic of China allowed relatives across the border to interact with each other, and in April 1984, the People's Republic of China basketball team first visited the Republic of Korea.
 The overall relationship between the Republic of Korea and the People's Republic of China improved, leading to the establishment of formal diplomatic relations in 1992.